 This was incredibly helpful!
 I was thinking that since they were fruit that I should mulch them like fruit trees and was planning on having a ton of wood chip mulch brought home.

-Which Mulch is Best for Berries and Grapes?
+What is the Best Mulch for Berries and Grapes?

 Strawberries: Hay Mulch